blue-veery-gmbh/spring-rest-2-ts/docs/article.md

   + generated services aligned with Angular and ReactJS specific requirements (Observable or Promises API)

 At blue veery gmbh  we decided to launch small off hours project which gives us functionality which we wanted.
-Project succeed, we tested it in few our projects were web application was based on Angular and React, average generated code was on level of 20% percent of web application code base but in terms of saved work on changes and tests it is much more and hard to estimate.
+Project succeed, we tested it in few of our projects were web application was based on Angular and React, average generated code was on level of 20% percent of web application codebase but in terms of saved work on changes and tests it is much more and hard to estimate.
 Having such promising results our company has decided to open it to the open source.
  In this short article I would like to introduce how You can REST with our spring-rest-2-ts TypeScript generator if Your development setup is close to ours:  Spring framework on backend, on fronted Angular Or React